groovenectar/vagrant-scripts/README.md

 Usage
 -----

 Copy the Vagrantfile to your project, customize, and `vagrant up`.
-A core .gitignore is included.
+A core .gitignore is included with directives that should be a safe starting point for most any project.

 Notes
 -----